 Banks, liquor stores and government offices observe these holidays, as do most stores and business offices.
 Holidays that occur on weekends are observed the following Monday:

 Toronto is home to a vast multicultural population and is welcoming to all.
-For places of worship in Toronto please click here.
+Here are some suggestions for places of worship in Toronto.